 The first thing that leaps out at you from the map is geographic distribution.
 The ELSAG system (blue) primarily recorded hits in Boston’s Dorchester and Mattapan neighborhoods, while the Motorola (green) system scans are concentrated in South Boston, Roxbury and Dorchester, plus another small cluster in Brighton.

 Zooming out, you’ll also see that there are some outliers to the scans: four hits were recorded outside city lines, three of them outside of Massachusetts.
 Three are almost certainly misreads: it is unlikely that a patrol officer could be in backwoods Maine at 10:11pm, near Poughkeepsie, NY at 10:41pm and back to Dorchester by 10:48pm.
 Similarly, it would take incredible speed to travel the 177 miles from Christian Life Center in Dorchester to Woodsville, VT in half an hour.
 The only feasible outlier is a hit recorded near Framingham.

 Predictably, the greatest density of scans is along major streets, but there is one hotspot in the data that caught our eye.

-This is the parking lot for Boston Police Department's South Boston substation.
+This is the parking lot for Boston Police Department’s South Boston substation.
 It is for department employees and officers only.
-It bears reiterating that police officials released only each vehicle listed in the released data registered a match to some police database.
+It bears reiterating that police officials released data only for vehicles that registered a match to some police database.